grongierisc/formation-template/README.md

 There is for now no MessageMap method to launch depending on the type of the request (the message sent to the operation) therefore it is needed to use, if necessary to protect the code, multiple if conditions on the message type using for example `isinstance()` as seen in our `bo.py` file.

-As we can see, if the FileOperation receive a message of the type `msg.FormationRequest`, the information hold by the message will be written down on the `toto.csv` file.
-Note that you could make `filename` a variable with a base value of `toto.csv` that can be change directly onto the management portal by doing :
+As we can see, if the `FileOperation` receive a message of the type `msg.FormationRequest`, the information hold by the message will be written down on the `toto.csv` file.<br>Note that you could make `filename` a variable with a base value of `toto.csv` that can be change directly onto the management portal by doing :
 ```python
     def OnInit(self):
         if hasattr(self,'Path'):